 An average Indian worker earns a minimum rate of USD 2.36 per day, according to Trading Economics.

 Depending on their profession and other factors, they could earn as much as USD 47.16 per month for a skilled worker and up to USD 1,894.25 for professionals.
 Highly skilled employees in tech-related roles can make even more.

-Employees’ salaries in India are determined by an organization’s investment to hire each worker, known as Cost to Company (CTC).
+The average salary in India is determined by an organization’s investment to hire each worker, known as Cost to Company (CTC).
 Originally, the wage code in the country did not set a specific percentage on how much a worker’s basic salary should be.

 Recently, a new wage code was introduced and will be implemented after April 2022.
 This sets the basic salary to be at least 50% of a business’s CTC, while the remaining half can be used for their allowances.

 While it can increase private employee wages by a minimum of INR 21,000, it also decreases their take-home pay with taxes and other deductions.